 AVOID MAKING TRAVEL PLANS WHILE MERCURY IS IN RETROGRADE

 Three times a year, the planet Mercury, which rules travel, goes retrograde and there are all types of snafus.
 I read people who work for the airlines and travel for business, and they all want to know, when's the next Mercury retrograde?
 Rule of thumb, if you make any plans that are during the Mercury retrograde, chances are something's going to come along and change them.
 You want to make sure your luggage is well tagged and confirm your tickets before you go.
 There will be more delays with trains, planes, and weather then.
 You have to make sure you book the right dates, and always give yourself enough time during the retrograde.
-The next time we're going to have one is November 6, 2012, and that should last until about November 26, 2012.

 AND AVOID TRAVEL AROUND A FULL OR VOID MOON

 I have a lot of people who don't like to fly right before or during a full moon, because they just feel that more things could possibly go wrong then.
 Not that there's going to be an accident, but there's a good possibility you'll be seated next to somebody who's just really unnerving.
 People are stranger at that time, and usually when you're traveling, you're put into groups that you have no control over.
 I always tell people to make sure the moon is not void when they make their travel plans.
 A void moon means the moon is not in any one sign.
 The moon changes signs every 2.5 days but in between changing signs, the moon is considered void, and that means nothing will ever come of this matter.
 If you book a trip on a void moon, chances are you will have to rebook it, or something will make you change the dates.

 BUT FEEL FREE TO FLY ON FRIDAY THE 13TH